ovielee/ovielee/README.md

 Oviemuno Oke
 - 🔭 I am a Business Analyst
 - 🔭 I’m currently working on growing my technical skills in Cloud Architecture and Cloud Engineering
-- 🌱 I’m currently learning Data Analysis using Cloud Technologies
+- 🌱 I’m also learning Data Analysis using Cloud Technologies
-- 👯 I’m looking to collaborate on Cloud enthusiast
+- 👯 I’m looking to collaborate with  Cloud enthusiast
-- 💬 Ask me about Data Analysis, Banking, Product Management
+- 💬 Ask me about Data Analysis, Banking, Business Analysis, Product Management, Cloud Engineering
 - 📫 How to reach me: https://www.linkedin.com/in/ovie-oke
 - ⚡ Fun fact: ...🤔🤔🤔🤔🤔
 -->